Onyeka Okongwu NBA Playoffs Player Props: Hawks vs. Celtics

-Onyeka Okongwu and the rest of the Atlanta Hawks hit the court versus the Boston Celtics in the NBA Playoffs on Sunday, at 7:00 PM ET.
+Onyeka Okongwu and the rest of the Atlanta Hawks take on the Boston Celtics in the NBA Playoffs on Tuesday, at 7:30 PM ET.

-We're going to break down Okongwu's prop bets, using stats and trends to help you make good predictions.
+In this piece we'll examine Okongwu's stats and trends, helping you with your prop bets.

 Onyeka Okongwu Prop Bets vs. the Celtics